 This ball makes 20 sounds like croaks and chirps, as your dog chases after it.
 The Talking Babble Ball is about the size of a tennis ball and requires batteries to work.
 However, it's made of durable material.
 Drop it on any surface and it will not break.
 It's tough even for a Doberman's teeth.

-Use this interactive ball to keep your dog occupied indoors, so he doesn’t have to chew on your shoes or pillows.
+Use this interactive ball to keep your dog occupied indoors, so he doesn't have to chew on your shoes or pillows.
 The Wobble Wag Giggle Ball has a sound tube that emits giggles when shaken, rolled and moved around.
-It’s sure to excite your pet!
+Like most other best interactive dog toys, it’s sure to excite your pet and mentally stimulate him!
 The ball is also designed with six pockets so it’s easier for the dog to pick it up with its mouth.

 You can find two types of dog Frisbee in the market, the hard disk or the soft disk.
 Hard disks might be dangerous for smaller dogs as it can pack a wallop and hurt their teeth or face.
 Soft disks won't hurt your dogs but it doesn't have much weight to fly higher or cover a longer distance, and there's a number of pet-friendly Frisbee dog toys.
 Use the hard type if you seriously want to train your dogs for this sport.